 At a glance

 Growing national political sensitivity and strong Ministry of Environment (MoE) leadership have enabled the Climate Change Department (CCD) within the National Council for Sustainable Development (NCSD), supported by CCCA interventions, to achieve significant milestones in mainstreaming CC at national policy levels.
 This reflects high levels of national ownership and commitment that appear in sharp contrast with that of CCCA Phase 1 evaluations.
-The project invested significantly in building capacity in line agencies for prioritizing or mainstreaming CC activities and respective CCTTs (Climate Change Technical Teams) were instrumental in developing Climate Change Action Plans (CCAPs).
+The project invested significantly in building capacity in line agencies for prioritizing or mainstreaming CC activities and respective Climate Change Technical Teams (CCTTs) were instrumental in developing Climate Change Action Plans (CCAPs).

 However, the limited extent to which agencies appear to maintain active CCTTs to inform strategic planning and budgeting and update CCAPs, suggests that further sensitization and capacity building to achieve CC mainstreaming within line agencies are needed.
 Of 14 agencies that developed CCAPs, only 3 have confirmed ongoing CCTT meetings, with limited record-keeping of discussions or decisions made.
 Further capacity-building for Cost-benefit Analysis to inform project-level planning and budgeting for mainstreaming climate proofing appears to offer opportunities that are as yet untested.
 A scaling up of capacity-building initiatives is recommended to ensure that sensitization reaches minimum threshold levels within all agencies and departments.
-Meanwhile, CCCA's present support for elaboration of the national CC M&E framework, MoFE budgeting guidelines for CC, and CDC/CRDB and NCSD/DCC tracking and mobilization of international climate finance will help to drive accountability for CC mainstreaming within agencies from above.
+Meanwhile, CCCA's present support for elaboration of the national CC monitoring & evaluation framework, MoFE budgeting guidelines for CC, and Council for the Development of Cambodia/Cambodian Rehabilitation and Development Board (CDC/CRDB) and NCSD/DCC tracking and mobilization of international climate finance is aimed to help to drive accountability for CC mainstreaming within agencies from above.